 Jon Snyder is currently completing two book-length manuscripts: a new translation/edition of Torquato Accetto's 1641 masterpiece entitled

-Della dissimulazione onesta (On honest dissimulation) and a study of Baroque anamorphosis in art and literature.
+Della dissimulazione onesta (On honest dissimulation) and a study of the Baroque as a critical concept from the nineteenth to the twenty-first century.

-He also has a translation/edition of the late Italian postmodern architect Aldo Rossi's Quaderni azzurri (1968-1992) near completion for the Getty HRI, and has presented portions of his most recent research on Rossi at various North American venues in 2011 and 2012.
+He also has a translation/edition of the late Italian postmodern architect Aldo Rossi's Quaderni azzurri (1968-1992) submitted to the Getty HRI.

 His essay on the Italian writer Matilde Serao, together with six translations from her essays and stories about Naples, can now be viewed or downloaded free of charge from California Italian Studies (Vol. 3, No. 1, 2012).
 Click here to read or download the essay; click here instead to read or download Jon's translations of Serao's work.